mattress class

 Decide on surface feel

 From Plush to Extra Firm and everything in between, there’s a surface feel that makes sense for your body type, physical condition, and preferred sleep position(s).
-When buying a new mattress, try going just one degree plusher or firmer than your old mattress.
+When buying a new mattress, try going just one degree plusher or firmer than your current mattress.
 This’ll give your body an easy but appreciable adjustment.
+We always recommend gradual changes to your sleep surface.

 6